callison1235/CSC4444Project/README.md

 When you run the pip install command later, there will be an error message telling you how if necessary

-Download Ollama locally to your computer. https://ollama.com/ Once downloaded, run the exe file to install.
+Download Ollama locally to your computer. https://ollama.com/ Once downloaded, run the .exe file to install.
 After installation run these two commands in your command prompt:

 - ollama pull llama3.2